megacamelus/camel-upstream-info/camel-documentation/camel-log.md

     from("activemq:orders").
         to("log:com.mycompany.order?level=DEBUG&groupSize=10").to("bean:processOrder");

-# Throughput logger with groupInterval sample
+## Throughput logger with groupInterval example

 This route will result in message stats logged every 10s, with an initial 60s delay, and stats should be displayed even if there isn’t any